 Then in early 2018, Nick moved to California and launched Soul Lift Cacao as a registered, inspected food business in San Diego County.
 In 2019 he and the business moved to the San Francisco Bay Area and began expanding the scope to retail products.

 2020 brought more winds of change with the global pandemic.
-More and more people are turning to ceremonial cacao for holistic support during this strange time.
+More and more people started turning to ceremonial cacao for holistic support during this strange time.
 We surpassed our monthly sales records over and over, proud to keep cacao workers employed in Guatemala during a time when many lost work.

-In January 2021, Soul Lift Cacao moved its base to Portland, Oregon, and that June we opened our first cacao cafe!
-We're excited about our new home and the potential that lies ahead for us to make an even bigger positive impact in the world.
+We're excited about the potential that lies ahead for us to make an even bigger positive impact in the world.

 WEBSITE PHOTO CREDITS:

-Most photos by Nick Meador
+Most photos by Nick Meador.